naveedhf/date_of_birth/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

 ## Date of birth

  DateofBirth package is a package that doesnt need to be described :D everything is clear

 ## Installation

- 1. Add the latest version of package to your pubspec.yaml (and rundart pub get):
+ 1. Add the latest version of package to your pubspec.yaml (and run dart pub get):
  ```yaml
 dependencies:
   date_of_birth: ^0.0.1